Ready to discover Nova Scotia from the perspective of a local?

 Honestly, almost anything with air conditioning is good!
 A GPS is helpful, but not necessary.
 Nova Scotia roads are well maintained, but in rural areas there are a few bumps and potholes, so don’t bring the Lamborghini.

 Looking to rent a car?
-We suggest checking out Discover Car Hire because they make it easy to compare quotes from many Nova Scotia care rental companies.
+We suggest searching via Discover Car Hire because they make it easy to compare quotes from many Nova Scotia care rental companies.

 Or, for a real treat, check out Motorhome Republic for a variety of awesome RVs, campervans, and motorhomes to rent.
+Or if you are on a budget check out Outdoorsy, which is kind of like Airbnb but for RVs.
 With so many amazing campgrounds and RV parks, Nova Scotia is also the perfect location for a self-drive RV adventure.

-What is the best time of year for a Nova Scotia road trip?
+What is the best time of year to visit Nova Scotia?

 June through October is the best time for a Nova Scotia road trip.
 Obviously, October has cooler weather, but the payoff is a breathtaking fall color display.